dart-lang/language/working/0723-static-extensions/feature-specification.md

 The dynamic semantics of static members of an extension is the same as the dynamic semantics of other static functions.

-### Dynamic Semantics of constructors defined in extensions

-Declarations of constructors defined in extensions are semantically treated as declarations of static methods with return type given by the on-type of the extension; type parameters (if any) given by the type parameters of the extension (including bounds); and parameter signature as given in the declaration.

-*That is, we treat a constructor declaration in an extension as an ordinary static member of the extension by treating it as if both the type parameters and the on-type of the extension were copied down onto the declaration of the constructor to serve as the type parameters and return type of the static member*

 ### Dynamic Semantics of constructor invocations and tearoffs

 Every invocation and tearoff of a constructor defined in an